kjolley/BIGSdb_documentation/submissions.rst

 ******************
 Profile submission
 ******************
-Even if the submission system has been enabled, submission of profiles has to be specifically enabled.
-Many databases require submission of representative isolate data for any new allelic profile for schemes such as MLST.
-In this case any new profiles can be readily extracted from the isolate data so profiles do not need to be submitted separately.

 Start
 =====
 .. note::

    Most MLST databases on PubMLST.org require you to submit an isolate record for each new ST that you wish to be defined.
-In these cases, direct profile submissions are disabled and you are required to make an :ref:`isolate submission<isolate_submissions>` containing the allelic profile.
+In these cases, you should add the isolate name to the id field of your profile submission and make a corresponding :ref:`isolate submission<isolate_submissions>` containing the allelic profile.

 Click the appropriate profiles link under submission type on the submission management page.